benjamincrozat/content/posts/gpt-4-turbo.md

 ## Ideas to build thanks to GPT-4 Turbo's API

-Artificial Intelligence enables developers to build products we couldn't hope to before.
+Artificial Intelligence with GPT-4 enables developers to build products we couldn't hope to before.

 Here are a bunch of ideas to experiment with:
 - Additional AI-based features for existing products